YNUneutrino/CAMAC-SourceCodes/README.md

 - You need to make logic that stop signal(s) do NOT enter before start signal enters
 - This module can measure multi time of each hit
 - You can choose single hit mode or multi hits mode in this source code
+- You should use even channels because we may not be able to calculate # of hits correctly
 - You need to read instruction of this module or its source code in details if you change this source code

 #### RPC-061(REPIC)